-Target, maximum and actual performance-based bonuses for 2016 for each of the named executive officers are shown in the table above and the actual paid performance-based bonus is shown in the "Non-Equity Incentive Plan Compensation" column of the Summary Compensation Table.
+Target, maximum and actual performance-based bonuses for 2017 for each of the named executive officers are shown in the table above and the actual paid performance-based bonus is shown in the "Non-Equity Incentive Plan Compensation" column of the Summary Compensation Table.
+For fiscal year 2017, no performance-based bonuses were paid because our actual Company Adjusted EBITDA was less than 90% of our budget Company Adjusted EBITDA.